 Thanks to Ren’s impressive amount of experience working with teams and individuals of all different levels, we learn through her presentation how to best build and maintain a culture of athleticism.

-This post is a review of Ren Caldwell’s 2016 URCA presentation: Simple Ways to Create an Athletic Team Culture.
+This post is a review of Ren Caldwell’s 2016 UAP Conference presentation: Simple Ways to Create an Athletic Team Culture.

 Athleticism can be developed.
 Athleticism is the foundation on which technique, tactics, and strategy rest.
 As a coach, captain, or player, it’s important to develop a culture and appreciation for athletic improvement with your students and teammates.
 Doing so will prevent injury, enable players to improve their skills, and assist in strength and conditioning.